MCFpy/mcf/docs/source/user_guide/experimental_features.rst

 Steps 3 and 4 may be repeated, and results averaged to reduce simulation noise.

-Please consult the API for details on how to use the :py:meth:`~mcf_mini.ModifiedCausalForest.sensitivity` method.
+Please consult the API for details on how to use the :py:meth:`~mcf_functions.ModifiedCausalForest.sensitivity` method.